-Subject Matter: Request to Lease City Land on Quinton Street Report Information Department: Land Management Attachments: Draft lease agreement; drawing Prepared By: Brandon Duffy Council Meeting Date: October 7, 2019
+Subject Matter: Request to Lease City Land on Quinton Street Report Information Prepared By: Brandon Duffy Council Meeting Date: October 7, 2019

 Recommendation:

 Staff recommends Council approve the lease of City land to the owner of 7 Quinton Street.

 It is RESOLVED to approve the execution of the lease agreement between the City of Corner Brook and the property owner at 7 Quinton Street for City land on Quinton Street.